 Lynn Twarog Singer

-Dr. Singer serves as the university's Deputy Provost and Vice President for Academic Affairs, and the following departments reporting to her are the Vice Provost and Dean of Graduate Studies and Postdoctoral Affairs, the Vice Provost for Undergraduate Studies, the Vice President of Student Affairs, the Vice President for Information Technology, and the Associate Provost for the Library, UCITE, the Flora Stone Mather Center for Women, the LGBT Center and the Office of Faculty Development, The Laura and Alvin Siegal Lifelong Learning Program, UCITE, SOURCE, and the Conciliation Counselor.
+Dr. Singer serves as the university's Deputy Provost and Vice President for Academic Affairs, and the following departments reporting to her are the Vice Provost and Dean of Graduate Studies, the Vice Provost for Undergraduate Education, the Associate Provost and University Librarian, the Flora Stone Mather Center for Women, the LGBT Center, the Office of Faculty Development, The Laura and Alvin Siegal Lifelong Learning Program, UCITE, SOURCE, and the Conciliation Counselor.

 As a professor of pediatrics and psychiatry, Dr. Singer has directed federally funded research projects that represent $25 million of funding to the university, including Project GLAD (Growth, Learning, and Development), a 19-year longitudinal study of infants with bronchopulmonary dysplasia and very low birth weight; Project Newborn-Next Steps, a longitudinal study of cocaine-exposed infants and their mothers, through its tenth year; and Project Daisy, a study of infants exposed to MDMA ("ecstasy") based in London which concluded in 2008.